Keith Rivers: Buffalo Bills

 On March 12, 2014, Rivers signed a two-year, $5 million contract with the Buffalo Bills.
 Rivers was released by the Bills on February 17, 2015.

 Dallas Cowboys

-Rivers signed with the Dallas Cowboys in March 2015.

-Rivers retired from football on the first day of Dallas Cowboys training camp, July 31, 2015.
+Rivers signed with the Dallas Cowboys on March 4, 2015.
+Rivers retired from football on the first day of Cowboys training camp on July 31.

 NFL statistics

+Life after football

+After retiring from football, Rivers delved in to the art world, deepening an interest that was sparked in high school.
+He studied modern art and went to art shows.
+Starting with his first purchase of a piece by Andy Warhol, his collection has expanded to include works by Barbara Kruger and John Baldessari and more contemporary artists like Rashid Johnson and Glenn Ligon.
+He served as a guest judge in the 2023 reality TV competition, The Exhibit: Finding the Next Great Artist.